iestyn-lewis/dxpl/index.md

 ## How much is it?

- * Price is $119 USD, shipped to the US.
+ * Price is $129 + $10 shipping, ($139), shipped to the US.
- * Price is $109 + $35 ($144) shipped outside the US, as long as USPS Priority Mail delivers to your location.
-I must declare the full price of the item ($109) on the customs form, please do not ask me to mark it as "gift", etc.
+ * Price is $129 + $35 shipping, ($144), shipped outside the US, as long as USPS Priority Mail delivers to your location.
+I must declare the full price of the item ($129) on the customs form, please do not ask me to mark it as "gift", etc.

 ## How can I get one?